CIS Mortgage

 • Is it paid off

-How is cis mortgage calculated?
+How is a cis mortgage calculated?

 Most lenders will ask for either, 3, 6 or 12 months of payslips and will then multiply that by between 4.5 and 5.5x to give you a maximum amount you can borrow.